Top Left Image Top Right Image

 And finally, teal in a more organic, low-fi application.
 Try it on some bedding or even just a throw to punch up a neutral color palette, as seen here in a bedroom I found on The Materialist Co.

 Moving on to one of my favorite home categories: Lighting.
-Metal, linen, and even paper have been all the rage for a few years, but more and more, I’ve been noticing vintage Italian glass chandeliers and sconces coming into the picture, and I LOVE IT.
+Metal, linen, and even paper have all been the rage for a few years, but more and more, I’ve been noticing vintage Italian glass chandeliers and sconces coming into the picture, and I LOVE IT.
 They’re so romantic and posh.
 Let’s look at a few.

 One of the beautiful things about this type of lighting is the soft colors that can be incorporated, like the rainbow-like combination here in a space by Smac Studio.
 It’s quiet yet speaks volumes and is definitely eye-catching in a way only a few things in a room can be.
 Has it always been there?
 Is it new?
 It’s a lighting enigma.